Today we take a look at the “world’s most livable city” (for 7 years in a row).

 Have a look at the best Melbourne tech companies to work for in 2018

 LiveHire.com is a software platform that many of Australia’s most well-known brands use to proactively build private Talent Communities (reserve armies) of great candidates that are open to working for them in the future, helping companies humanise their recruitment process, whilst improving the experience for candidates.

 Since their launch just over 3 years ago, the LiveHire ecosystem of employers and candidates has grown exponentially every month for this Melbourne tech company.
 The LiveHire team has nearly doubled in the last 3 months from 28 to 50 people.

 LiveHire predict more growth with their technology recently winning the prestigious iAward from Australia’s peak body for the digital economy (aiia), expanding into Asia, and proudly supporting the Women in Tech movement, a collaboration between some of the largest tech and digital companies to attract another 100,000 women to the technology sector.

 Cogent work with novel digital businesses to turn great ideas into remarkable software.

 Cogent has almost doubled in size in the last year both in terms of headcount and the volume of work they’re doing.
 They’re very conscious about growing purposefully, so they have a pretty robust growth strategy in place.
 There’s a big focus on doing more purposeful work – rather than just more work in general – and as a result, they’ve been more intentional about the projects they take on the skillsets they need to bring those to life.
-They have also ramped up their Ventures arm, which invests in promising Melbourne based startups that align with the Cogent values.
+They have also ramped up their Ventures arm, which invests in promising Melbourne tech company startups that align with the Cogent values.